Stylix

 Turning targets on and off

 Targets are different between Home Manager and NixOS, and sometimes available in both cases.
 If both are available, it is always correct to enable both.
-The reference pages have a list of targets for NixOS and Home Manager respectively.

 Tips and tricks